100-meter champ Coleman to miss Olympics despite reduced ban | Sports-Games

-The fastest man in the world, American sprinter Christian Coleman, will miss the Tokyo Olympics after failing Friday in an appeal to overturn his ban for missed doping tests.
+American sprinter Christian Coleman will miss the Tokyo Olympics after failing Friday in an appeal to overturn his ban for missed doping tests.

-The Court of Arbitration for Sport (CAS) did cut the 100-meter world champion’s ban from two years to 18 months, but the ban won't expire until November, three months after the Olympics.
+The Court of Arbitration for Sport cut the 100-meter world champion's ban from two years to 18 months, but it won't expire until November, three months after the Olympics.

 The panel of three judges said 18 months ''was the appropriate sanction in the circumstances'' because Coleman was not entirely at fault for one of his three missed tests in a one-year period.

-A call such is that is not required within the anti-doping rules, the judges acknowledged.
+A call such as that is not required within the anti-doping rules, the judges acknowledged.
+One of the three CAS judges, German law professor Ulrich Haas, helped write the updated World Anti-Doping Code.

-The judges also noted Coleman ''should have been on 'high-alert' on that day, given the two existing ‘whereabout’ failures against him.''
-Coleman had challenged the two-year ban imposed last October by an independent tribunal at track and field’s Athletics Integrity Unit.
+The court also noted Coleman ''should have been on 'high-alert' on that day, given the two existing 'whereabout' failures against him.''
+Coleman had challenged the two-year ban imposed last October by the Athletics Integrity Unit.
+Athletes can be banned for two years if they have three failures — missed tests or contact details not updated where officials can find them each day — within one year.

-He will now be clear to compete in the full 2022 season which includes the world championships in Eugene, Oregon.
+The 25-year-old Coleman will be clear to compete in the 2022 season, which includes the world championships in Eugene, Oregon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)